Anna May Wong Star, Los Angeles County.

 Bilingual Street Signs, Los Angeles County.

 Responding to a dramatic increase in the Chinese language-only population of the Los Angeles Chinatown, various Chinatown community groups petitioned the City of Los Angeles to place Chinese-English language street signs at various intersections.
 The intent was to symbolize a beginning point for many Asian immigrants who lived in Chinatown and to help them assimilate more easily into an English-speaking culture.
-The first sign was unveiled on November 26, 1984 and was the first comprehensive effort at bilingual street signage in the city.
-Usually the Chinese language portion of the sign is a phonetic pronunciation of the street name.
+The first sign was unveiled on November 26 1984, and was the first comprehensive effort at bilingual street signage in the city.
+The Chinese language portion of the sign is a phonetic pronunciation of the street name.
 Yet, some street names, such as New High Street, may be heard as profanity in the Sam Yup dialect.
 As a result, it was literally translated as were College Street and Sunset Boulevard.
 Others, such as Broadway and Yale Street, reflect their vernacular names.
 A total of 18 intersections and 64 sets of Chinese/English street signs had been installed by the early 1990's.
 Reference: "Bilingual Street Sign Ceremony," 1984: 1; Soo Hoo 1992.